ripienaar/free-for-dev/README.md

   * [SuperTokens](https://supertokens.com/) - Open source user authentication that natively integrates into your app - enabling you to get started quickly while controlling the user and developer experience.
 Free for up to 5000 MAUs.
   * [Warrant](https://warrant.dev/) — Hosted enterprise-grade authorization and access control service for your apps.
 Free tier includes 1 million API requests per month and 1,000 authz rules.
   * [ZITADEL Cloud](https://zitadel.com) — A turnkey user and access management that works for you and supports multi tenant (B2B) use cases.
 Free for up to 25'000 authenticated requests, with all security features (no paywall for OTP, Passwordless, Policies and so on).
+  * [Keycloak](https://keycloak.org) — Add authentication to applications and secure services with minimum effort.
+No need to deal with storing users or authenticating users.
+Keycloak provides user federation, strong authentication, user management, fine-grained authorization, and more.

 **[⬆ back to top](#table-of-contents)**